-Following a period of extensive growth spanning the existence of City Center, the taxable value in the Redevelopment Area is anticipated to decline for the first time in its history, largely due to the deterioration of the economy, coupled with the decline in property values.
-Based on the 2009 Certificate of Taxable Value from the Property Appraiser's Office, it is anticipated that value of property in City Center will decline by 7% in FY 2009/10.

-Using the County's rollback rate and based upon the City's adopted millage rate (5.655 mills), the RDA anticipates receiving \$33.2 Million in TIF revenues.
-As in previous years, the City also received correspondence from the County, advising of the finalization of the tax roll for the prior year, which in the case of FY 2007/08, reflected nearly an 8 percent decrease from the preliminary valuation for the same year.
-Consequently, the County anticipates adjusting the FY 2009/10 TIF payment for overpayment in FY 2007/08 by \$954,605.
-The City's TIF payment is also anticipated to be impacted by this adjustment, by estimated \$1,178,873.
-This combined impact, totaling \$2,133,478, is being partially offset by the projected increase in the County's share of the TIF payment, as a result of the rollback rate going into effect.
+Following a period of extensive growth spanning the existence of City Center, the taxable value in the Redevelopment Area is expected to decline for a second year.
+This is largely due to the continuing deterioration of the economy, coupled with weakness in the real estate market.
+Based on the 2009 Certificate of Taxable Value from the Property Appraiser's Office, the value of property in City Center declined by 7% in FY 2009/10.
+Based on the Preliminary Tax Increment notice received from the County on June 30, 2010, property values are anticipated to drop an additional 1.2% in FY 2010/11.
+The decline in tax base over the last two years required the City and the County to propose increases in their respective millage rates in order to maintain minimum levels of service.
+Based on the proposed millage rates (City - 6.2155 mills/County - 5.4275 mills), the RDA anticipates receiving \$34.4 Million in TIF revenues.
+However, as in previous years, the City also anticipates receiving correspondence from the County, advising of the finalization the tax roll for the prior year, which in the case of FY 2008/09, is anticipated to reflect a decrease from the preliminary valuation for the same year.
+Until this final tax roll figure is available, the proposed Budget includes an allowance factor of \$1.2 Million to impact the City's share of TIF and a \$1.0 Million adjustment to impact the County's share.

-Project-related expenses will account for approximately \$23.5 Million, comprising \$2.8 Million to be allocated for community policing initiatives in City Center to continue to provide enhanced levels of staffing and services throughout the area and \$3 Million for maintenance of RDA capital projects.
-On-going and planned capital projects in City Center are projected to account for approximately \$13.1 Million in the FY 2009/10 Budget and generally include design and construction of Lincoln Park related to the New World Symphony Project, additional (reallocated) funding for the Pennsylvania Avenue Garage and additional funding towards completion of improvements to Lincoln Road, between Lenox Avenue and Alton Road.
-An additional \$4.9 Million has been set aside as a contingency for the New World Symphony Project/Lincoln Road Park Complex.
-Previously funded projects that are underway in City Center include construction of streetscapes throughout City Center; construction of Collins Park, including the restoration of the Rotunda; implementation of improvements to Lincoln Road, between Collins and Washington Avenues; and, planning and design of landscaping improvements to the Botanical Garden.
+Project-related expenses account for approximately \$21.5 Million, which includes \$3 Million to be allocated for community policing initiatives in City Center to continue to provide enhanced levels of staffing and services throughout the area, and \$3.3 Million for maintenance of RDA capital projects.
+On-going and planned capital projects in City Center are projected to account for \$136,758 in the FY 2010/11 budget and generally include allocations for directory signs in the City Center right-of-ways as well as improvements to Lincoln Road between Collins and Washington Avenue.
+Additionally, pursuant to the Grant-in-Aid Agreement between the City and the New World Symphony (NWS), executed on July 23, 2008, the RDA is required to fund a \$15 Million Grant-in-Aid obligation in connection with the construction of the NWS Campus Expansion project.
+Previously funded projects that are underway in City Center include construction of streetscapes throughout City Center; construction of Collins Park, including the restoration of the Rotunda and the under-grounding of utilities surrounding the Park; implementation of improvements to Lincoln Road between Collins and Washington Avenues; construction of the park adjacent to the NWS Campus Expansion; and, planning and design of landscaping improvements to the Botanical Garden.